Connect with others who understand.

 • Extreme thirst

-If you notice symptoms of low potassium, you should contact your doctor right away, especially if you’ve had vomiting or diarrhea for longer than 24 hours.
+If you notice symptoms of low potassium, contact your doctor right away, especially if you’ve had vomiting or diarrhea for longer than 24 hours.

 If you experience symptoms of severely low potassium, you may have to go to the hospital.
 That’s what happened to one MyLupusTeam member.
 “This is now the fourth time my potassium levels have bottomed out, sending me to the hospital with heart palpitations.”